The Coach House at Roberton

 - Linen (Single Bed)

 Bed linen and towels are INCLUDED.
-Electricty is INCLUDED.
-Heating is by electric panel heaters (INCLUDED) and wood-burning stove (logs INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
+Electricity is INCLUDED.
+Heating is by electric panel heaters (INCLUDED) and wood-burning stove (one bunker of logs INCLUDED).
+WiFi is INCLUDED.
 Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
 Guests therefore may prefer to bring bottled water to drink.
-A maximum of 2 dogs are welcome at an additional charge (1 large, 2 medium or 2 small).
+A maximum of 2 dogs are welcome (1 large, 2 medium or 2 small).
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).